Planning Your Trip To Borneo

 What is the Internet access like?

 In a word – slow.
 All major towns in Sarawak and Sabah have internet access.
 Coverage and speeds in rural areas are patchy.
-Internet cafes are dotted all over major towns and even small towns often have an internet cafe.
-Restaurants, cafes and fast food outlets often have free Wi-Fi.
+Some small towns have an internet cafe.
+Restaurants, cafes and fast food outlets in cities usually offer free Wi-Fi.
 In contrast many hotels in Sabah & Sarawak have yet to realise that having internet access in the room is an essential service and still charge high fees for in-room internet access.
 However, internet access is often free in hotel lobbies and public areas.
 Internet speeds in Malaysia are some of the slowest in Southeast Asia and speeds in Sarawak and Sabah are slower than in Peninsular Malaysia.
 It is possible to use Skype for voice calls but using Skype with video can be frustrating owing to the slow internet speeds.

 Electricity, Plugs & Adaptors